sst/guide/_chapters/what-does-this-guide-cover.md

 - The backend APIs need to be secure
 - The app needs to be responsive
 - The app should be deployed when we `git push`
-- We should be able to monitor and debug any errors

 #### Demo Source